 Afghanistan is where al-Qaida plotted its 9/11 attacks against us, and our forces achieved a major objective by killing Osama bin Laden.
-International Security Assistance Force (ISAF) troops and Afghan security forces continue to take the fight to al-Qaida and the Taliban, but Islamic extremists in the region still present a threat.
-As the United States draws down its forces, it’s time for the Afghan government to start taking the lead in securing its country.
+International Security Assistance Force troops and Afghan security forces continue to take the fight to al-Qaida and the Taliban, but Islamic extremists in the region still present a threat.
+As the United States draws down its forces, it’s time for the Afghan government to start taking the lead in securing its own country.
 The importance of the overall mission to achieve stability hasn’t changed, and the United States must continue to support the Afghans in this effort.
-It is in our national interest to continue to support that mission, because we can't afford for the region to become a haven for terrorists to attack Americans again - and we can't afford for nuclear weapons in neighboring Pakistan to fall into the wrong hands.
+It is in our national interest to continue to support this mission because we can't afford for the region to become a haven for terrorists to attack Americans again or for nuclear weapons in neighboring Pakistan to fall into the wrong hands.

-As a member of the U.S. Senate Armed Services Committee and the Senate's Select Committee on Intelligence, it is my duty to oversee our country's military commitments, ensure that our troops have the resources they need to achieve their mission and ensure that our military and civilian efforts in the region are supported by the best intelligence possible.
-I receive regular briefings while in Washington, D.C., but visiting Afghanistan and Pakistan in person enables me to have an understanding of the realities on the ground in a way that no briefing - no matter how thorough - can fully capture.
+As a member of the U.S. Senate Armed Services Committee and the Senate's Select Committee on Intelligence, it is my duty to oversee our country's military commitments, ensure that our troops have the resources they need to achieve their mission, and see to it that our military and civilian efforts in the region are supported by the best intelligence possible.
+In this capacity, I receive regular briefings from senior leaders in the military and intelligence communities.
+I have also made a number of visits to Afghanistan and Pakistan in order to gain an understanding of the realities that our troops face on the ground.

-In October 2011, I conducted my fourth congressional delegation trip to Afghanistan, and my third to the region as a Senator.
-Although many things have changed over the years, one thing that remains constant is the dedication and professionalism of our troops.
+Although many things have changed in the region over the years, one thing that remains constant is the dedication and professionalism of our troops.
 Soldiers, sailors, airmen and Marines from Colorado continue to do heroic and essential work in Afghanistan, and I am always mindful of their hard work and sacrifice in defense of our security and our freedom.

 While the road to stability in Afghanistan is still fraught with challenges, the most viable way to sustain security gains is to build the capabilities of the Afghans themselves.
 Although our mission to train and mentor Afghan National Security Forces has been a top priority for some time, we are beginning to hand off security responsibilities to Afghan forces, who will have the lead security role throughout the country by late 2014.
-Pakistan is also a significant part of the challenge we face, and we must continue to hold it accountable - a message I have delivered to the highest levels of the Pakistani government.
+The security situation in Pakistan is also a significant part of the challenge we face, and the U.S. government must continue to hold its leaders accountable — a message I have delivered to the highest levels of the Pakistani government.

 I am deeply disturbed by the trend of so-called “insider attacks” by Afghan security forces against our troops, and by the increasing number of Taliban attacks against civilian targets.
 I continue to monitor the situation closely and receive frequent updates from our senior military leaders and diplomatic personnel in the region, and I will continue to support the brave Coloradans — and all American service members — who are serving with great courage and honor.